What are the Portal's main objectives?

 What can I find on the Portal?

-Currently, users can find 98 migration data indicators from 25 different international data sources broken down by country, region and sub-region.
+Currently, users can find more than 70 migration data indicators from 20 different international data sources broken down by country, region, sub-region and IOM region.
 Most data are publicly available and provided by numerous international agencies.
 Migration data on the Portal can be accessed for all UN countries and complemented by contextual information, including demographic and employment data.
 Key additional resources, including written reports and alternative data sources, are made available for all countries, regions and sub-regions where available.

-The Portal also features thematic pages reviewing the available data for 27 areas of migration, a collection of more than 200 handbooks and guidance reports on how to measure migration and collect data in various fields, 40 blogs discussing recent data and innovations authored by leading experts in the field of migration and 18 migration governance country snapshots.
+The Portal also features thematic pages reviewing the data for around 30 areas of migration, a collection of more than 100 handbooks and guidance reports on how to measure migration and collect data in various fields, and numerous blogs discussing recent data and innovations authored by leading experts in the field of migration, and around 30 migration governance country snapshots.
 The Portal also includes video interviews with over 20 leading data experts from around the world.

-The Portal also includes a dedicated section on migration data governance.
+The Portal also includes a dedicated section on data on migration governance.
 These pages track how data can support UN member states in achieving the migration-relevant Sustainable Development Goals and in implementing the forthcoming Global Compact for Migration.